gatkin/cDTO/README.md

 # cDTO - Data Transport Objects for C [![Build Status](https://travis-ci.org/gatkin/cDTO.svg?branch=master)](https://travis-ci.org/gatkin/cDTO)

 cDTO is a tool for defining data transport objects for the C language and generating the procedures necessary to transform them to and from various message interchange formats, such as XML and JSON.
-The goal of cDTO is to enable developers to build REST clients and REST services in C without writing all the boilerplate code necessary to validate and transform C data types between message formats.
+The goal of cDTO is to enable developers to build REST clients and REST services in C without needing to write all the boilerplate code necessary to validate and transform C data types between message formats.

-This project is currently incomplete and under active development.
-The rest of this document outlines the vision for how cDTO might work.

 ## Using cDTO